Troubleshooting Business Services

 Image of highlighted audit results

-1. After running onDemandProcessing with the GraphiQL interface and updating the log settings on the server to do all:trace, you can now see trace-level log messages in the terminal where you ran sudo journalctl -u nextui -f.
+1. After running the onDemandProcessing query and updating the log settings on the server to do all:trace, you can now see trace-level log messages in the terminal where you ran sudo journalctl -u nextui -f in Step 1.

 1. Review the log messages for errors and warnings: